rgargana/puppet-mongodb_ops_manager/README.md

 The mms application and mms mongodb database can be installed on one server.
 The backup database should be first installed on another server.

-Currently the scripts don't support authentication or replica sets for application and backup databases
+Currently the scripts don't support authentication or replica sets for application and backup databases.
+This is a very much a first version and current support readhat/centos.

 Minimal Usage: